-- o Scenario 1.2: Determine if the INCIDENT REPORT constitutes a wildfire and to determine if it is within our protection JURISDICTION. - o Scenario 1.3: Make an EMERGENCY DECLARATION and deliver NOTICES to alert parties with fire protection JURISDICTION. - o Scenario 1.4: Identify and record short/long-range forecasts and current conditions relating to WEATHER and relevant environmental factors. - O Scenario 1.5: Identify public expectations in regard to protection of natural resources and developments (e.g. bridges, subdivisions, threatened and endangered species, old-growth forests, etc.) to identify any IMPEDIMENTS (e.g. road closures, airspace restrictions etc.) to the ability to perform wildfire activities. - O Scenario 1.6: Develop incident RESPONSE PLAN using information gathered above including AREA OF INTEREST, boundaries, objectives, constraints, and scope of response.
+- Scenario 1.2: Determine if the INCIDENT REPORT constitutes a wildfire and to 2785 determine if it is within our protection JURISDICTION.
+2786 Scenario 1.3: Make an EMERGENCY DECLARATION and deliver NOTICES to alert 2787 parties with fire protection JURISDICTION.
+2788 Scenario 1.4: Identify and record short/long-range forecasts and current conditions 2789 relating to WEATHER and relevant environmental factors.
+2790 Scenario 1.5: Identify public expectations in regard to protection of natural 2791 2792 resources and developments (e.g. bridges, subdivisions, threatened and endangered species, old-growth forests, etc.) to identify any IMPEDIMENTS (e.g. road closures, 2793 airspace restrictions etc.) to the ability to perform wildfire activities.
+2794 Scenario 1.6: Develop incident RESPONSE PLAN using information gathered above 2795 including AREA OF INTEREST, boundaries, objectives, constraints, and scope of 2796 response.
 This will be comprised of ACTIVITIES.
-Generate USER-SPECIFIC OPERATING PICTURE(S) for VISUALIZATION operations. - O Scenario 1.7: Create and deliver NOTICES and/or SITUATION REPORTS relating to RESPONSE PLAN to affected parties, cooperators, public service and regulatory organizations, and interested parties to inform them of ACTIVITIES of interest to them because of their PROXIMITY to the EVENT, their involvement in special interest groups, or their possible future participation in the EVENT, media interests, etc. These NOTICES or SITUATION REPORTS may trigger external regulatory agencies to react, e.g. the health department may send an inspector if catering service is planned.) - Use Case 2-Implement and Execute RECOVERY PLAN - Scenario 2.1: Identify the ACTIVITIES to be performed and to determine the type of resources needed to accomplish the tasks.
-Determine current status and LOCATION of resources needed to accomplish the RESPONSE PLAN tasks. - O Scenario 2.2: Update NOTICES, SITUATION REPORTS, and SITUATION AWARENESS information in preparation for the performance of assigned ACTIVITIES (e.g. road closures, air space restrictions, etc.).
-Execute those ACTIVITIES in the RECOVERY PLAN. - O Scenario 2.3: Use and record environment OBSERVATION information and SITUATION AWARENESS information to develop an AFTER ACTION REPORT which documents the results of the RECOVERY PLAN in regards to vegetative state, species conditions, hazards, lift air space restrictions, etc. - O Scenario 2.4: Develop an AFTER ACTION REPORT which documents other incidents that occur while implementing the RECOVERY PLAN (e.g. accidents, etc.) and document additional information about the status of the incident.
-Update resource status.
-Send AFTER ACTION REPORT to public service and regulatory organizations within the accident response JURISDICTION. - O Scenario 2.5: Engage in PUBLIC INFORMATION OUTREACH.
-Send AFTER ACTION REPORT to management, cooperators, interested parties and affected parties to keep them informed of the action taken during the response and request status. - Use Case 3-Monitor Results of Response - Scenario 3.1- Use AFTER ACTION REPORT as a baseline to develop a system to MONITOR RECOVERY.
+Generate USER-SPECIFIC 2797 OPERATING PICTURE(S) for VISUALIZATION operations.
+2798 Scenario 1.7: Create and deliver NOTICES and/or SITUATION REPORTS relating to 2799 RESPONSE PLAN to affected parties, cooperators, public service and regulatory 2800 2801 organizations, and interested parties to inform them of ACTIVITIES of interest to them because of their PROXIMITY to the EVENT, their involvement in special 2802 interest groups, or their possible future participation in the EVENT, media interests, 2803 etc. These NOTICES or SITUATION REPORTS may trigger external regulatory 2804 agencies to react, e.g. the health department may send an inspector if catering 2805 service is planned.)
+2806 Use Case 2-Implement and Execute RECOVERY PLAN 2807 Scenario 2.1: Identify the ACTIVITIES to be performed and to determine the type of 2808 2809 resources needed to accomplish the tasks.
+Determine current status and LOCATION of resources needed to accomplish the RESPONSE PLAN tasks.
+2810 Scenario 2.2: Update NOTICES, SITUATION REPORTS, and SITUATION AWARENESS 2811 information in preparation for the performance of assigned ACTIVITIES (e.g. road 2812 closures, air space restrictions, etc.).
+Execute those ACTIVITIES in the RECOVERY 2813 PLAN.
+2814 Scenario 2.3: Use and record environment OBSERVATION information and 2815 SITUATION AWARENESS information to develop an AFTER ACTION REPORT which 2816 documents the results of the RECOVERY PLAN in regards to vegetative state, species 2817 2818 conditions, hazards, lift air space restrictions, etc. Scenario 2.4: Develop an AFTER ACTION REPORT which documents other incidents 2819 2820 that occur while implementing the RECOVERY PLAN (e.g. accidents, etc.) and - Scenario 2.5: Engage in PUBLIC INFORMATION OUTREACH.
+Send AFTER ACTION REPORT to management, cooperators, interested parties and affected parties to keep them informed of the action taken during the response and request status.